 The idea behind the Red Cross' End Home Fire campaign is to:

-- help save lives by installing free smoke alarms in homes that don't have them
+- Help save lives by installing free smoke alarms in homes that don't have them

-- educate people about home fire safety, and
+- Educate people about home fire safety

-- raise funds for lifesaving services during the course of events such as Sound the Alarm home fire safety and smoke alarm installations
+- Raise funds for lifesaving services during the course of events such as Sound the Alarm home fire safety and smoke alarm installations

 To spread this idea, they are capturing the power of social media extensively to strengthen their community of supporters, educating people about home fire safety and raising funds as well.